ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Baidu Analytics.
 More details for adding Baidu Analytics support can be found at [tongji.baidu.com/](http://tongji.baidu.com/web/help/article?id=268&type=0).

+### Black Crow AI

+Type attribute value: `blackcrowai`

+Adds support for Black Crow AI.
+You are required to fill out the `site_name` variable which is assigned to you by your account manager.
+If you wish to send scores to Google, please also include your GA account ID (i.e. `UA-123401-1`).

 ### BlueConic

 Type attribute value: `blueconic`